anujayghosh/cse527-finalproject/README.md

 Supervisor: Jingyi Xu
 Instructor: Prof. Dimitris Samaras

+Code running successfully on Python '3.9.19', Pytorch '2.2.2+cu121' - source files and dataset for Dot Annotation Integration located in home/projuser/anujayghosh on CV Lab NFS if needed.

 Dataset Preparation:
 Path structure used in our code will be like :
 ````